Meghan Markle and Kate Middleton Return to Wimbledon for a Duchesses' Day Out

 Kate and Pippa also attended Wimbledon matches earlier this month, and received no criticism over their visits.

-During Saturday's visit, the Duchess of Cambridge, who is a royal patron of the All England Lawn Tennis and Croquet Club, waved to cheering fans, met with young female tennis players, shared gardening tips with Marion Regan, owner of Hugh Lowe Farms, the official supplier of strawberries to the tournament.
+The Duchess of Cambridge is a royal patron of the All England Lawn Tennis and Croquet Club.
+Sitting near her, Meghan and Pippa at Saturday's match was Queen Elizabeth II's cousin Prince Edward, Duke of Kent, president of the group.

+During the tournament, Kate waved to cheering fans, met with young female tennis players, and shared gardening tips with Marion Regan, owner of Hugh Lowe Farms, the official supplier of strawberries to the event.